SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 # OrgKit - Group Policy
 This is a set of logically grouped Group Policy Objects designed for import into Active Directory.
-This policies can be used on existing infrastruture, but they are designed for use during the initial deployment of domain infrastructure.
+These policies can be used on existing infrastructure, but they are designed for use during the initial deployment of domain infrastructure.

-> Security policies are progressive and may block access to aging or misconfigured network devices like SAN or NAS appliances.
+> Security policies in OrgKit are fairly modern and may block access to aging or misconfigured network devices like SAN or NAS appliances.
 Please understand the individual security settings before using them.

 ****

 ## Purpose
 With over 12000 individual policies to select from and innumerable ways to approach the task, fully implementing a managed environment with Group Policy can be a large undertaking.

 For this reason, every company's configuration becomes bespoke, based on administrator preferences, and only fully supportable by them.
 There is no durable, comprehensive public baseline of Group Policy.
-Although considerably aging compared to modern management tools, there remains no reasonable and supportable replacement for this technology, and it's indispensible to the durable network.
+Although considerably aging compared to modern management tools, there remains no reasonable and supportable replacement for this technology, and it's indispensable to the durable network.

 Group Policy's incredible power also means most organizations have admins who are afraid to, or prevented from, fully exploring and utilizing it.
-OrgKit's mission is to be a referenable public proof of a highly-detailed implementation, rather than a listing of best-practices and what-ifs.
+OrgKit's mission is to be a referenceable public proof of a highly-detailed implementation, rather than a listing of best-practices and what-ifs.

 ## Implementation
 You will need to review and then assign each Group Policy to the appropriate OUs yourself.